lamyita/testimonial_laravel_test/egiotetimonail/README.md

 - Make Database Connection :

-For make database connection in Laravel  framework, we have to open .env file.
-In this file we have to define Mysql database configuration details, which you can find below.
+To establish the database connection with laravel framework, modify the .env file and put the database credentials such as the port, the username and the password.

 ```
 DB_CONNECTION=mysql